Brooke Army Medical Center

 Through an affiliation with Baylor University, students enrolled in the Army-Baylor University Doctoral Fellowship in Orthopaedic Manual Physical Therapy at Brooke Army Medical Center, Fort Sam Houston, Texas, complete additional requirements and may qualify for a Doctor of Science in Physical Therapy degree.
 The Graduate School of Baylor University provides academic oversight for the program.
 The uniqueness of this program necessitates significant differences in policies and procedures.
 Please refer to the most current Student Handbook published by this graduate program for details.

 Our mission is to produce postgraduate-level, specialty-trained orthopaedic manual physical therapists who provide state-of-the-art, advanced care and clinically relevant research to benefit the Military Health System.
 We accomplish this through the advanced training and education of clinical experts, mentors, adult educators, and researchers.
-Our goal is to continue the U.S. Army’s legacy as a leader in orthopaedic manual physical therapy and neuromusculoskeletal evaluation, and to promote evidenced-based clinical practice and research that benefits patients and the physical therapy profession.
+Our goal is to continue the U.S. Army’s legacy as a leader in orthopaedic manual physical therapy and neuromusculoskeletal evaluation, and to promote evidenced-base clinical practice and research that benefits patients and the physical therapy profession.

 The curriculum was developed as a clinical fellowship in orthopaedic manual physical therapy based on the Description of Advanced Specialty Practice (DASP) in Orthopaedic Manual Physical Therapy by the American Academy of Orthopaedic Manual Physical Therapists.